Bhanditz/ledger/README.md

 - `currency` - The currency of the transaction
 - `doubleEntryGroupId` - The UUID of the double entry pair transaction(for any CREDIT transaction there is a DEBIT transaction, and we can "find" all the pairs through this field)
 - `transactionGroupId` - The UUID the transaction group -> When an account pays another account, there are several use cases and in all of them we will have more than one transaction at the very least.
 This field identify all transactions related to one "action of the system"
+- `transactionGroupSequence` - The sequence of the transaction regarding its transaction group

 ## API Endpoints